May, Juncker aides in Twitter spat over dinner leaks

 “But it seems some have interest in undermining constructive relations @JunckerEU & PM May.
 Who? is the real question.”

-Sunday’s report was by the same journalist whose story on April’s dinner was dismissed by May at the time as “Brussels gossip”.
+Sunday’s report was by the same journalist, respected for his access to Juncker’s entourage, whose story on April’s dinner was dismissed by May at the time as “Brussels gossip”.

 EU officials did not deny the accuracy of that account of the earlier meeting.
 Officials on both sides said it did little to foster an atmosphere of trust needed to reach a deal and which prompted reports that German Chancellor Angela Merkel was also irritated by the leak for the same reason.